Adam Lach

-Adam Lach (born 1983 in Poznan) is a Polish photographer based in Warsaw.
+Adam Lach (born in 1983 in Poznan) is a Polish photographer.
 He is the co-founder of Napo Images and vice president of the Napo Foundation.
-He photographed for The New York Times, "Le Monde", "GEO", "The New Yorker", "Vice".
-He is the winner of photo contests including Pictures of the Year International and International Photography Awards.
-His photo essays were shown at international exhibitions, including Polka Galerie at HSBC in Paris, the Prague Biennale, and the World Photojournalism Festival in Beijing.
-Between 2010-2012, he taught two subjects ("Press Photography" and "Reportage and New Media") at the Institute of Journalism at the University of Warsaw.
-Lach concentrated primarily on long-term documentary projects.
-Lach's photographs focus on people, relationships, emotions, and intimacy.
-He aims to create a genuine story, unaffected by artificial peripeteia, but marked by his interpretation of the portrayed reality.
+His photographs have been featured in The New York Times,Le Monde, GEO magazine, The New Yorker, and Vice.
+He is the winner of several photo contests, including Pictures of the Year International and International Photography Awards.
+His photo essays have appeared at international exhibitions, including Polka Galerie at HSBC in Paris, the Prague Biennale, and the World Photojournalism Festival in Beijing.
+Between 2010 and 2012, he taught two subjects ("Press Photography" and "Reportage and New Media") at the Institute of Journalism at the University of Warsaw.